intuit/costBuddy/README.md

 # Caution :
 costBuddy will save all the terraform state files inside `costBuddy/terraform/terraform.tfstate.d/` directory.
-Make sure that you save all the terraform state files in a safe place (in git or S3 location) as it will be needed next time when you wanna deploy/update costBuddy again in some accounts.
+Make sure that you save all the terraform state files in a safe place (in git or S3 location) as it will be needed next time when you want to deploy/update costBuddy again in some accounts.